Solved: W3 Total Cache 500 Error When Updating Posts/Pages/Options

 Needless to say, there are a number of factors that cause these kind of errors; this tutorial covers one specific issue.
 For a broader look at 500 Server Errors with W3TC, I’d point you to this excellent article from WP Beginner.
 Good luck!

-By Bruce Sigrist in: Troubleshooting
+Written by Bruce Sigrist in: Troubleshooting